univ-of-utah-marriott-library-apple/scl_jamf_tools/tugboat/README.md

 ### ldap_object.py

-This is Python object that consumes an LDAP record for a user and makes the data available to the developer by asking specific questions of it.
+This is a python object that consumes an LDAP record from [dscl](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/dscl.1.html) for a user and makes the data available to the developer by asking specific questions of it.
 "Is this person a student?", "What is this persons email address?", etc. Integrating this object with your code will require familiarity with the schema used by your particular institution.

 The object as written requires underlying MacOS tools and does not rely on any additional Python modules.
-However, it may be helpful guiding you if you prefer to use another module for interacting with your particular LDAP.
+However, it may be helpful guiding you if you prefer to use another module for interacting with your particular LDAP or directory server.

 ### database_funtion.py